microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/agentchat-user-guide/quickstart.md

 The following example illustrates creating a simple agent team with two agents that interact to solve a task.

 1. `CodingAssistantAgent` that generates responses using an LLM model.
-2.`CodeExecutorAgent` that executes code snippets and returns the output.
+2. `CodeExecutorAgent` that executes code snippets and returns the output.

 The task is to "Create a plot of NVIDIA and TESLA stock returns YTD from 2024-01-01 and save it to 'nvidia_tesla_2024_ytd.png'."